CarletonComputerScienceSociety/handbook/docs/initiatives/events/formats/activity-socials/paint-night.md

 ### Timing in the Semester

-Paint Night tends to work best **later in the term** — around **November or March**, when students are looking for ways to unwind and take a break from academic stress.
+- We've strategically run Paint Night around **November or March**, when students are looking for ways to **unwind** and take a break from academic stress.

-You could run this anytime in the semester, but it's worth noting that it's achieved decent attendance in what are normally dead zones for event participation.
+- You **could run this anytime** in the semester, but it's worth noting that it's achieved decent attendance in what are normally **dead zones** for event participation.

 ### Supply Costs